ChebbiSami/ft_linear_regression/README.md

   -it specify number of iterations that is by default set to 1000 -v  verbose mode, print each step of the traning procesus
 ```
-the first step will generate the file result.csv that will be used in the segond step
+The first step will generate the file result.csv that will be used in the segond step
 ### Second step

-then type
+Then type :
 ```
 python3 resolver.py
 ```